Traditional Yoga and Modern Teaching Methods in Rishikesh

 5. Eye Strain and Headaches: Screen light is not good for our eyes.
 It cause eye strain, dryness & itching, blurred vision and frequent headaches.

 6. Hormonal Imbalance: Chronic stress from digital stimulation increases cortisol—the stress hormone.
-High cortisol levels disturb our hormonal balance and affect digestion, mood, and immunity.
+High cortisol levels disturb our hormonal balance and affect digestion, mood and immunity.

 7. Affects Relationships and leads to Loneliness: Spending too much time on digital devices can make our loved ones feel neglected.
 It causes lack of connection and intimacy, further leads to loneliness.